1) ROLLING NEWS UPDATE 2026

 - sillertonhill

-GPCC presently has 14 members, appointed by public election in March 2025.
-Their principal responsibility is to represent local residents' expressed opinions on their neighbourhood and city environment, from 'place and space' to 'amenity and well-being'.
-Contact point = secretary@grangeprestonfieldcc.org.uk
+GPCC presently has 12 members, appointed by public election in March 2025.
+The principal responsibility is to represent local residents' expressed opinions on their neighbourhood and city environment, from 'place and space' to 'amenity and well-being'.
+Get in touch if you want to help here.

 ~~